How to Publish an eBook on Kindle, Apple, and Google Play

 What Are the Differences Between a Blog/Webpage and an eBook?

-A lot of the material for my eBook came from Hubs here at HubPages and from my Blogs.
+A lot of the material for my eBook came from my articles on ToughNickel and HubPages and from my blogs.
 One difference between webpages and blogs vs. eBooks is links. eBooks can still have links, but the preferred style seems to be to use less links.
 People using eBook readers have a tendency to accidentally click on links, so too many can be annoying.
 Plus, web browsers in eBook readers such as Nook or Kindle may not be very powerful.
 When I made my eBook, I reduced some of the links and beefed up the text. eBooks are focused on text.

 Another difference between webpages/blogs and eBooks: ads.
 I think affiliate links to relevant products can add value to an article.
 They show a picture of the product and its current pricing.
 If readers want to know more, answers are just a click away.
 However, affiliate links are not allowed in eBooks if you want to have your eBook distributed through major distribution channels.